Docs

 @gengenGenerated dependency helper files

 These defaults are usually written into Acton.toml by acton new and acton init.
-Standard scaffolds use contracts / tests / wrappers, while --app scaffolds use contracts/src / contracts/tests / contracts/wrappers.
-If you remove them manually, Acton does not recreate them during normal compilation.
+Standard scaffolds use contracts, tests, and wrappers, while --app scaffolds use contracts/src, contracts/tests, and contracts/wrappers.
+Acton does not recreate these folders during normal compilation.

 Mappings follow these rules: